Leverage the Business Apps You Use Every Day

 SharePoint can be used to create any workflow.
 For instance, you can set up a workflow to allow employees to submit a timesheet for review and approval to their manager, or an expense report and purchase requisition.
 The trick is to create the form that collects the information, and then train your team members on the process.

-Office 365 is a powerful tool for managing construction documents in the cloud.
-With Office 365, there are two apps dedicated to file sharing: SharePoint and OneDrive.
+Microsoft 365 is a powerful tool for managing construction documents in the cloud.
+With Microsoft 365, there are two apps dedicated to file sharing: SharePoint and OneDrive.
 SharePoint should be used to store and share construction-related documents.
 OneDrive should be used to store your own documents that aren’t yet ready for sharing.

 Think of it this way: if you’re going to save a document that you’re drafting, but you’re not yet ready to share it with coworkers, then you typically save it to your documents folder on your PC.
 However, this location is not necessarily being backed up, so if your PC crashes, then you’ll have lost your documents.
 If instead, you save that type of document to OneDrive, then it will be saved both on your PC and online, in the Microsoft cloud where it’s being backed up.

-If you’re working on construction specifications, then you would save the document in SharePoint in the university’s facility planning department site.
+If you’re working on construction specifications, then you would save the document in SharePoint in the specific organization's site.
 You can work collaboratively with others on the document, and using the cloud ensures that it’s being backed up.
 You can also sync SharePoint documents with your local device so that you can edit them locally, but they are being synced online and backed up in the Microsoft cloud.